September 2022 Burkina Faso coup d'état: Background

 The coup came in the aftermath of the January 2022 Burkina Faso coup d'état.
 The January coup had been motivated by the Burkinabe government's inability to contain the jihadist insurgency in Burkina Faso.
 A group of army officers overthrew President Roch Marc Christian Kaboré, installing the Patriotic Movement for Safeguard and Restoration, a military junta, with Paul-Henri Sandaogo Damiba as its head.
 The coup was initially welcomed by many in Burkina Faso, as the previous government had become deeply unpopular due to its failure to deal with the insurgency.

 However, the new regime was also unable to defeat the rebels, and instead lost even more territory to Jihadists and other militants.
 By September 2022, nearly 40 per cent of Burkina Faso was controlled by non-state forces.
 Meanwhile, Damiba fired his defence minister and assumed the position himself.
 Several of the officers who had supported the January coup became dissatisfied with Damiba's rule, later claiming that he had not focused enough on defeating the insurgents and instead pursued his own goals.
 These disgruntled officers were mainly young and served directly at the frontlines.
 Public support for Damiba also declined.

 The dissatisfied elements, led by Captain Ibrahim Traoré, thus planned their own coup.
 Traoré was serving as the head of a military unit in Kaya, a town in Burkina Faso's north.
 The exact unit is disputed; Jeune Afrique stated that he led an artillery regiment, but other sources have claimed that he commanded the "Cobra" special forces based in Kaya.
 In addition to the military government's poor performance against the rebels, the "Cobra" troops were also upset over delays of their pay and the fact that their former chief commander, Emmanuel Zoungrana–who had been imprisoned under Kaboré's government–had not been freed by Damiba.
 On 26 September, a supply convoy to the besieged northern town of Djibo was ambushed by rebels, leading to the death of eleven Burkinabe soldiers and the kidnapping of 50 civilians.
 This event further undermined public confidence in Damiba's government, and possibly contributed to his eventual overthrow.

-The coup has also come amidst a push by Russia in recent years to increase its influence in the Sahel region.
-Some of the efforts are led by the Wagner Group, whose founder Yevgeny Prigozhin is a close ally of Russian President Vladimir Putin.
+The coup also came amidst a push by both Russia and Turkey in recent years to increase their influence in the Sahel region.
+Some of the efforts were led by the Wagner Group whose founder, Yevgeny Prigozhin, was a close ally of Russian President Vladimir Putin up until the Wagner Group rebellion in June of 2023.
 In recent years, there had also been a growing discontent with France, the main ally of the Sahel countries in the battle against jihadists in the region, including in Burkina Faso.
-Many in the country have preferred replacing France with Russia.
+Many in the country preferred replacing France with Russia.
 Prigozhin has attempted to influence the anti-French sentiment in the Sahel through troll farms.
 Before the coup, the military was divided over whether to replace France with other international partners, especially Russia.
 Damiba however had decided against it.